casbitton/Resume/index.md

 #### [Peregrine Corporation](https://www.peregrine.com.au)
 ###### February 2017 – May 2018 - 1 yr 4 mos

-In this role I worked directly with Peregrine Corporation staff, departmental teams and external clients to support technology-based solutions.
-This role allows the business to flourish further by satisfying its business needs and challenges.
+As a dedicated Desktop and Application Support Specialist at Peregrine Corporation, I collaborated directly with internal teams, departmental units, and external clients to provide robust technology-based solutions.
+By delivering timely and effective support, I played a pivotal role in enhancing business operations and addressing critical challenges.

+Key Contributions and Responsibilities:
-I was responsible for the support of software, server and desktop infrastructure, within time frames and services levels.
-Support is provided to both local and remote staff.
-This support is provided over the phone, in person and ad hoc on-site visits when required.
-I participated within a 24/7 Operations environment.
+- Orchestrated the support of software, server, and desktop infrastructure, ensuring compliance with established timeframes and service level agreements.
+Catered to the needs of both local and remote staff, offering support via phone, in-person interactions, and on-site visits as required.

-ITIL heavily influences this environment.
-All IT activities are recorded and updated in the service management system (JIRA), in a timely and accurate manner.
-Issues are often proactively raised to ensure incidents are managed and effectively on behalf of end users.

-The core components of this role that I excel in are:

-- Designing and maintaining technical documentation
-- Exposure to a large variety of software
+- Thrived in a 24/7 operations environment, demonstrating a proactive approach in identifying and preemptively addressing potential issues, thereby ensuring seamless incident management and user satisfaction.
+- Leveraged ITIL principles to meticulously document and update all IT activities within the service management system (JIRA).
+This meticulous record-keeping contributed to the accuracy and efficiency of the support process.
-- Level 2 and 3 support
+- Demonstrated expertise in Level 2 and 3 support, playing a critical role in resolving complex technical issues and optimising end-user experiences.
+- Excelled in designing and maintaining comprehensive technical documentation, which streamlined troubleshooting procedures and facilitated knowledge transfer within the team.
+- Took a hands-on role in the deployment and support of physical desktops and network infrastructure, further enhancing the organisation's technological capabilities.
+- Effectively communicated intricate technical concepts to both technical and non-technical stakeholders, showcasing strong interpersonal and communication skills.
-- On-call and after-hours support
+- Successfully participated in on-call rotations and after-hours support to ensure continuous system availability and minimal disruption to operations.
-- Physical Desktop and Network Support and Deployment
-- Strong Communication skills

-As a member of the technical support team I have demonstrated commercial experience in the following technologies:
+Notable Technologies and Achievements:

-- Active directory: Knowledge of Group Policy, Organisational Units, Objects
+- Proficiently managed Active Directory, demonstrating mastery over Group Policy, Organisational Units, and Objects management.
-- AirWatch
+- Leveraged AirWatch for mobile device management, enhancing remote workforce efficiency and security.
-- Atlassian Software: Jira, Confluence, Trello, SourceTree
+- Adeptly navigated Atlassian Software suite, including Jira, Confluence, Trello, and SourceTree, fostering streamlined collaboration and project management.
-- AV Support
-- Cisco Jabber
-- Cisco Unified Communications Manager
+- Provided AV support and administered Cisco Jabber and Cisco Unified Communications Manager to maintain efficient communication channels.
-- Mac OS and iOS Support
+- Supported seamless integration of Mac OS and iOS devices, ensuring a diverse range of user platforms.
-- Microsoft Azure
-- Microsoft Exchange 2013 - Hybrid, Outlook 365
+- Contributed to the successful implementation of Microsoft Azure and Microsoft Exchange 2013, including hybrid environments and Office 365 integration.
-- Microsoft System Center Configuration Manager (SCCM)
+- Exhibited proficiency in Microsoft System Center Configuration Manager (SCCM) for efficient software deployment and management.
-- Network Administration
-- Office 365
-- PowerShell
-- Storage, Cloud Services, Backup and Replication technologies (CommVault)
-- Supporting a large Windows 10 roll-out, 350+ devices
+- Managed network administration tasks and demonstrated a sound understanding of Windows Server operating systems.
+- Played a crucial role in the support of a substantial Windows 10 rollout encompassing over 350 devices.
-- Supporting a large Windows XP deployment, 500+ devices
+- Facilitated a seamless transition during a large-scale Windows XP deployment involving more than 500 devices.
-- Windows Desktop administration (Windows XP, 7, 10)
+- Showcased in-depth knowledge of Windows Desktop administration across various versions, including Windows XP, 7, and 10.
-- Windows Server 2008 R2, 2012, 2016
+- Acquired hands-on experience with storage, cloud services, backup, and replication technologies, including CommVault solutions.

+My tenure as a Desktop and Application Support Specialist at Peregrine Corporation was marked by a commitment to excellence and a proactive approach to enhancing technological efficiency and user satisfaction.

 ---